elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 a really obvious way to see one of Elixir's most powerful features in action: pattern matching.

-Pattern matching can be really difficult to comprehend at first, so be gentle on yourself if it takes some time to understand.
+Pattern matching can be difficult to comprehend at first, so be gentle with yourself if it takes some time to understand.
 It's one of those things that needs to be seen and experienced a couple of times before it starts to sink in.

 Elixir allows us to create multiple "clauses" of our functions.
 That means we